ryanuber/veneer-swagger/README.md

 What does it do?
 ================

-veneer-swagger will massage the usual endpoint definitions into usable swagger documentation format.
+veneer-swagger is an extension to [the veneer framework](https://github.com/ryanuber/veneer "") that will massage the usual endpoint definitions into usable swagger documentation format.
 This means you can have web documentation, developer experimentation tooling, and example client code generation, without writing any extra code!